gloriapul/hobby_sprout/design/concepts/UserProfile/UserProfile.md

     *   `setHobby (user: User, hobby: String): ()`
         *   **requires**: the user to exist in the set of `Users`.
             The `hobby` must not already be active for the specified `user`.
-            (Implicitly, the `hobby` must also be part of a preset list of available hobbies on the app).
         *   **effects**: If no `UserHobby` record exists for the given `user` and `hobby`, a new one is created and marked as `active`.
 If a `UserHobby` record exists but is `inactive`, it is updated to `active`.
     *   `closeHobby (user: User, hobby: String): ()`
         *   **requires**: the user to exist in the set of `Users`.